inbar-hawkins/MyProjects/ReadMe.txt

-It's my first JS game and I'm going to add story to thr basic logic: it will be a little fish trying to escape from a shark
+It's my first JS game rand its based on character jumping over a block.
+I'm going to add story to the basic logic: it will be a little fish trying to escape from a shark